Luckychew/Luckychew/README.md

 Hi.
-I want to try to get into coding and I think S&Box by Facepunch is the perfect start.
+I want to try to get into c# coding and I think S&Box by Facepunch is the perfect start.